Skip to content

 9. Notification of Personal Data Security Breach

-In the event of a personal data breach, the Data Processor must without undue delay notify the Data Controller.
-This notification should provide all necessary information and assistance for the Data Controller to report the breach to supervisory authorities in compliance with the Applicable Privacy Law.
+If Dune becomes aware of a confirmed personal data breach affecting Data processed on behalf of Customer, Dune will notify Customer without undue delay.
+This notification should provide reasonably necessary information and assistance for the Data Controller to report the breach to supervisory authorities in compliance with the Applicable Privacy Law.

 Such notifications must include: